secretstartups/handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/switchboard.md

 Switchboard team process to refine issues:

-1. When an issue is created and ready to be refined it is labelled ~"workflow-infra::Triage"
+1. When an issue is created and ready to be refined it is labeled ~"workflow-infra::Triage"
 1. PM and EM ensure that the `Open` and ~"workflow-infra::Ready" columns are prioritised
 1. Team members look at issues in the `Open` column of the [issue board](https://gitlab.com/groups/gitlab-com/gl-infra/gitlab-dedicated/-/boards/4498935?label_name[]=team%3A%3ASwitchboard) and ask questions on the issue to drive clarity
-1. When there are no outstanding questions on the issue it can be labelled ~"workflow-infra::Ready" and it will automatically move into the `Ready` column
+1. When there are no outstanding questions on the issue it can be labeled ~"workflow-infra::Ready" and it will automatically move into the `Ready` column
 1. If the issue exposes text to users in any way the `technical writing` label should be added.
 For example if the issue changes UI text, shows an error message, adds a field etc
 1. If the issue requires Frontend implementation the `frontend` label should be used
 1. DRI enables issues to be worked on in parallel where possible so that multiple engineers can contribute to a single epic